 Over the last several quarters, our market share of net ETF inflows has been increasing.
-We believe this trend is a result of our strong product offering in emerging market equities, new product launches to further diversify our product offering, as well as a longer track record for the funds we launched in 2006 and 2007.
+We believe this trend is a result of our strong product offerings in emerging markets, new product launches to further diversify our product offering, as well as a longer track record for the funds we launched in 2006 and 2007.
 Our growth strategy seeks to increase our market share of ETF industry inflows through continued product diversification and execution of our marketing and sales strategies.